mastodon/documentation/content/en/methods/grouped_notifications.md

 ---
-title: grouped notifications API methods
+title: Grouped notifications API methods
 description: Receive grouped notifications for activity on your account or statuses.
 menu:
   docs: